ZvonimirZlo/credit-card-validator/README.md

 I've used `Css`, `Html`, `JavaScript` and `Tilt.js`.

 ## Setup
-- open live demo on the link above, or:
+- open live demo app on the link above, or:
 - download or clone the repository
-- open it with Live Server
+- open it with Live Server (or some other extension like Live Preview, it's up to you)